basnijholt/glove80/TUI_DESIGN.md

 > **Instructions for agents**: Before making changes, read this file end-to-end, follow its requirements, and record any new decisions, deviations, or discoveries back into this document (append brief dated notes in the relevant section).
 Treat it as a living blueprint.

+IMPORTANT: Also make sure to commit often and run the tests with `uv run pytest`!

 ## 1. Source-of-Truth Context & Guarantees

 | Concern | Canonical Location | TUI Obligation |